News International phone hacking scandal: Closure of the News of the World

 The closure of the News of the World after 168 years in print, was the first significant effect of the scandal.
 In the days leading up to 7 July 2011, Virgin Holidays, The Co-operative Group, Ford Motor Company and General Motors (owner of Vauxhall Motors) had all pulled their advertisements from the News of the World in response to the unfolding controversy.
 Several other major advertisers also considered doing the same.

 James Murdoch announced on 7 July 2011 that after 168 years in print the News of the World would publish its last-ever edition on 10 July, with the loss of 200 jobs.
-News Corporation said that all profits from the final edition would go to good causes.
 Downing Street said it had no role in the decision.
-James Murdoch conceded the paper was "sullied by behaviour that was wrong", saying "if recent allegations are true, it was inhuman and has no place in our company."
+James Murdoch conceded the paper was "sullied by behaviour that was wrong", saying "if recent allegations are true, it was inhuman and has no place in our company".

-Other executives of the company said the phone hacking was more widespread than previously believed and that they are co-operating with investigations into the allegations.
+Other executives of the company said the phone hacking was more widespread than previously believed and that they were co-operating with investigations into the allegations.
 Editor Rebekah Brooks told staff at a meeting, that she recognised following an internal investigation that "other shoes would drop", a phrase indicating that further revelations of wrongdoing would follow.

 There was immediate speculation that News International would launch a Sunday edition of The Sun to replace its sister paper News of the World.
 The Sun on Sunday was launched on 26 February 2012.